danielmrhodes/JANUS/README.md

 *If you input a level scheme, you must also input the probabilities or choose a state to populate.
 Otherwise the level scheme won't be used.*

 *In a Full simulation, the /Reaction/DeltaE command only affects what CM angles will be sampled.
-The Q-value, and corresponding LAB anlges, for each scattering event are calculated based on which excited states get populated.*
+The Q-value and LAB scattering anlges for each event are calculated based on which excited states get populated.*

 Level Scheme File Format
 -----------------